 13. Waterproof Notebook

 Not all responders can afford tablets.
 Waterproof notebooks are a great alternative when it comes to recording patient information.
-Modern-day notebooks include useful sheets like Glasgow Coma Scale, Rapid Triage info for different patient scenes, and more.
+Modern-day notebooks include useful sheets like the Glasgow Coma Scale, Rapid Triage info for different patient scenes, and more.

 Working in hot climates with the danger of sunburn is a risk both for the first responder and the patient.
 First responders should carry sunscreen in their bags and apply it to exposed body parts whenever necessary.